milahu/conan2nix/README.md

 `conanfile-analyze.py` is a tool for dynamic analysis of `conanfile.py` files

-we want to extract the source URLs, so we can preload the source files and run `conan install --build missing` offline
+we want to extract the source URLs, so we can preload the source files and run conan offline with `conan install --build missing` offline

 ```txt
 ./conanfile-analyze.py ~/.conan/data/freetype-gl/79b03d9/orbitdeps/stable/export/conanfile.py